ersel/ersel.github.io/posts/projects.md

 > “What gets measured get managed.”- Peter Drucker

-During my time at an early-stage start-up, a key learning I took away was that the most valuable asset of a start-up is the time of its employees.
+One of the most valuable assets of an early-stage start-up is the time of its employess.
 While developing a new product, there will be many manual back-office tasks.
-Deciding on the right order to automate these to free up employee time is vital.
+Deciding on the right order to automate these is crucial to create a scalable product.
 This experience has inspired me to develop a time tracking bot on Slack to record manual tasks in a standardised way.

-I wrote a Serverless nodejs app using AWS Lambda, AWS API Gateway and Google Spreadsheet API.
-Time tracking records are timestamped with the name of the activity, along with the duration in number of seconds.
-Both the time tracking records and list of activities that can be recorded are stored in a Google Spreadsheet which can be shared with other people.
+This project was also featured in the curated `awesome-serverless` [list](https://github.com/JustServerless/awesome-serverless).

+Using the time tracking bot, employees can track their time through Slack.
+You can watch the 1 min demo below to see  it in action.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SW2PuoBAy5k&rel=0" frameborder="0" allowfullscreen></iframe>

+A Google Sheet is used to store the time tracking information along with a list of business activities that can be used to record time against.
+Google Spreadsheet can be shared with your colleagues with varying permission levels.
+It provides company wide visibility, makes it easy for anyone download the data as CSV and analyse it for insights.

+Time Tracking bot is a Node.js application which runs on AWS Lambda served behind an API Gateway.
+See the architecture diagram below.

 ![Serverless Architecture](http://erselaker.com/assets/images/slack-time-tracker-architecture.png "Serverless Architecture")

-<iframe width="560" height="315" src="https://www.youtube.com/embed/SW2PuoBAy5k" frameborder="0" allowfullscreen></iframe>

-People can simply type `\track "onboarding call" 15m` in any Slack chat window and the activity gets recorded in the Google Spreadsheet.
-After recording an activity, Slack bot compliments the hard work of the employee by choosing a random compliment.

-You can check the source code here.
+Instructions on how to set it up can be found on the [GitHub repo.](https://github.com/ersel/time-tracker-slack-gsheets)

 # Arduino Simple IO